ForgeRock/forgeops/samples/config/prometheus-values/README.md

 * customize the Prometheus configuration to apply new endpoints to capture metrics from(for example: an additional service that's running alongside FR products).

 Documentation links are embedded into the override values files.

+Full implementation details can be found in the foregrock-metrics Helm chart README.md.